gdfwj/gdfwj.github.io/_pages/cv.md

 Education
 ======
+* M.Sci. in Computer Science and Engineering, University of California San Diego, 2026 (expected)
+  * Just started
-* B.Eng. in Computer Science and Engineering, Beihang University, 2024 (expected)
+* B.Eng. in Computer Science and Engineering, Beihang University, 2024
   * General GPA: 3.88; Rank: 8% (20/239)
   * scholarships
+    * Nov.
+2023; the 2nd place of Academic Merit Scholarship
+    * Nov.
+2023; the 1st place of Discipline Competition Scholarship
     * Nov.
 2022; the 2nd place of Academic Merit Scholarship
     * Nov.
 2022; the 1st place of Discipline Competition Scholarship
     * Sept.
 2021; Special Award for Academic Merit Scholarship